Inside: This Shakespeare Unit Study combines fun activities and hands-on exploration to get your kids hooked on Shakespeare.

 Disclaimer: This post contains Amazon affiliate links.
 If you make a purchase through my link, I might get a commission.

 When I started to look for math resources that I could link to the Shakespeare theme, I was extremely excited to discover this amazing site by the Shakespeare Birthplace Trust.
 Here you will discover over 100 free curriculum resources that will get your kids excited about Shakespeare.
 You have to create a free account to be able to download Shakespeare Math games.
 We enjoyed playing Anne Shakespeare Goes Shopping.
 In this game, you print out a map of Stratford (in Shakespeare’s time) and throw a dice to move on the board and learn about shopping and money.
-Besides games, this site has art project ideas, Shakespeare geography, history, cooking, and other creative activities.
+Besides games, this site has art project ideas, geography, history, cooking, and other creative activities.

 Did you know that Shakespeare’s sonnets are closely linked to mathematics?
 Listen to the video in this post by Professor Roger Bowley, in which he shares his thoughts on the role of math in Shakespeare’s sonnets.

 You can not celebrate Shakespeare’s Day without listening to at least one of his sonnets.
-This performance by a 8-year old intrigued my son immensely.
+This performance by a 8-year old intrigued my kids immensely.
 Now he wants to learn some Shakespeare by heart.
 I told him to start with some quotes first.
 You can print some of our favorite Shakespeare quotes here.

 Cut them into section and tape them next to the bathroom mirror or shoe rack.
 Next time you brush teeth or put the shoes on, read each quote a couple of times.